2025 Ragnar Relay Prep Guide: First Time Strategies & Tips

 That sums up all the things you need and should get as you prepare for your first Ragnar or your 10th.

-7 Tips To Help Make Your Ragnar Life Easier
+My Advice To Help Make Your Ragnar Life Easier

 Once you’ve done your training and gotten all the gear that you’ll need, you’re pretty much ready to go.
-However, there are a few things I’ve learned over the years that makes your Ragnar experience so much better and easier.
+However, there are a few things I’ve learned over the years that can make your Ragnar experience so much better and easier.
 There’s no need to suffer needlessly.
 It’s going to be hard enough as it is.

 1. Trick A Non-Runner Into Being A Designated Driver